Wildlife of the Lake Tahoe Basin

 Two bear cubs wrestle while their mother searches for ants.
 Photo by Scott Bye.

-Black bears are one of the most awe-inspiring animals someone could see in the Sierra Nevada mountains and a brief, chance encounter from a long distance away should be cherished.
-As an omnivore at the top of the food chain, black bears should be treated with a great amount of respect and caution.
+Black bears are one of the most awe-inspiring animals in the Sierra Nevada mountains.
+As an omnivore at the top of the food chain, black bears should be treated with respect and caution.
 Minimizing their exposure to humans and human-related food sources is key to maintaining a healthy ecosystem and healthy bear habitat.

 A healthy, wild bear should flee into the woods at the sight, sound, or smell of a human.
-Unfortunately, bears that become used to human food can be drawn into developed areas in search of an easy meal and have a much higher chance of being struck by vehicles or having conflicts with humans which may ultimately lead to the animal being euthanized.
+Unfortunately, bears that become used to human food can be drawn into developed areas in search of an easy meal.
+Urbanized bears have a much higher chance of being struck by vehicles or having conflicts with humans.
+Sadly, this may ultimately lead to the animal being euthanized.

 “Instead of trying to get that perfect picture or great video of a bear, let them know that they are too close and appreciate them from a distance,” said Denise Upton, Animal Care Director at Lake Tahoe Wildlife Care.
 “The biggest favor you can do a bear is to consistently not let them get away from being close to your territory without consequences.
 Even as a guest, show them it’s your space, and don’t be afraid to yell at them, use an air horn, or bang things together if you are a safe distance away.
 In the rare event that a bear finds its way into a building, be sure to keep clear of the way they came in as that is usually the way they will exit.”

-Bears can be seen around Lake Tahoe year-round with more sightings beginning in mid-August as bears enter a period called hyperphagia when bears eat nearly continuously to consume as many calories as possible in preparation for winter.
+Bears can be seen around Lake Tahoe year-round.
+Sightings are more frequent beginning in mid-August as bears enter a period called hyperphagia when bears eat nearly continuously to consume as many calories as possible in preparation for winter.

 2. Lucky Sightings: Porcupines

-The North American porcupine has a cute face, but it has an upward of 30,000 menacing quills covering much of its body.
+The North American porcupine has a cute face, but it has upwards of 30,000 menacing quills on its body.
 The slow-moving herbivore uses them as a last resort against predators.

-The second-largest member of the rodent family, porcupines are nocturnal herbivores with rows of incredibly sharp quills for protection and are a rare sight.
-They turn away, erect their quills, and swing their tails when alarmed.
+The second-largest member of the rodent family, porcupines are nocturnal herbivores with rows of incredibly sharp quills for protection.
+These shy creatures are a rare sight!
+When alarmed, they turn away, erect their quills, and swing their tails.

 “Most people will live their whole lives without ever seeing a porcupine,” said Upton.
 “So consider yourself lucky if you do.”

-Since porcupines are most active at night, be sure to keep an eye out for them on the road if you are traveling when it’s dark.
-Never let pets get close to porcupines and be sure to resist the urge to pet them.
+Since porcupines are most active at night, keep an eye out on the road if you travel after dark.
+Never let pets get close to porcupines and resist the urge to pet them.

 Lake Tahoe Hiking